feedmejefferson/spatula/flickr/README.md

 7. license (if it's one that we can use, otherwise this column is missing and column 8 shows up in column 7)
 8. tags (separated by commas)

+## download the images

+run `get-photos.sh` to download the photos into a folder named `images`

+## build the attribution files

+run `build-attributions.sh` to create an attribution file in the `images/attributions` folder corresponding to each image